XxPyrosxX/minesweeper/README.md

 ## Requirements

-    I iused SFML v2.5.1 for this project.
+    I used SFML v2.5.1 for this project.
     Construction of several classes and functions, with all attributes/methods private unless noted.
     Key classes include Toolbox, Button, Tile, and GameState.